 The OAC and Bruce Peninsula National Park are looking for help from the climbing community in the form of volunteer weekend Site Hosts.
 Site Hosts, like Camp Hosts, act as stewards and caretakers for the area.
 The Site Host program has been a huge success since its launch in 2010.
 The OAC and the Park are once again looking again for volunteers.
 If you would like to help access efforts and become a Site Host for a weekend, please fill out the form below:

 I think of Site Hosts as being like the friendly guy/girl at the gym.
 Site hosts act as ambassadors for Halfway Log Dump.
 They ensure everyone is having a good time, communicate the rules that are in place, point out the endangered Lakeside Daisy (“see it right over there?”), explain bouldering to curious tourists and, of course, know all the beta on every problem ;).
 These honoured volunteers will receive free camping! (as available), and pre-paid parking at the park.
 This is all courtesy of Bruce Peninsula National Park as a thanks to volunteers.

-New for 2018, volunteers will also receive a free crash pad rental for the weekend from Sender Gear as additional appreciation for your hard work!
+Volunteers will also receive a free crash pad rental for the weekend from Sender Gear as additional appreciation for your hard work!